Introduction to Structural steel.

 The fourth item is about the steel compositions what are the different steel grades?

-Structural steel and advantages as a construction material.
+Structural steel and its advantages as a construction material.

 The steel has the advantage of carrying higher loads as compared with its lightweight.
-The unit weight for steel is higher than the unit weight of concrete.
+The unit weight of steel is higher than the unit weight of concrete.

 I quote, for bridges and tall buildings and structures situated on poor foundations.